Magisk-Modules-Repo/Detach/README.md

 <br />

 <b><h3>:scroll: Setup steps:</h3></b>
-- Start by downloading the `Detach.txt` file to your `/sdcard/` folder: <a href="https://raw.githubusercontent.com/xerta555/Detach-Files/master/Detach.txt">Detach.txt</a>
+- Start by downloading the <a href="https://github.com/xerta555/Detach-Files/raw/master/Detach.txt">Detach.txt</a> file to your `/sdcard/` folder: <a href="https://raw.githubusercontent.com/xerta555/Detach-Files/master/Detach.txt">Detach.txt</a>
   - (equivalent to `/storage/emulated/0/`)
 - Uncomment the common app(s) you want in this file
 - Save changes